| Little Rock, Arkansas

 I had been communicating with another fan, Don Walters, and decided to make the drive and

+pick him up on the way.
 We arrived about 4:00 for the 6:45 show.
 We sat around the casino for a couple of hours

 talkin classic rock and waiting for the gates to open.
 We were also wondering if any would